Making the Wedding Vows Stick

 While we can all have a more traditional wedding with friends and family amongst our faith community, there is nothing stopping us from regularly renewing our vows.

-One of the things I (Francine) like to do when praying after communion is to renew my vows – if you see me playing with my wedding ring… that’s probably what I’m doing.
-And I can do this renewal on my own, every day, before God.
+One of the things I (Francine) like to do when praying after communion is to renew my vows – if you see me playing with my wedding ring in the pew… that’s probably what I’m doing.
+And I can do this renewal on my own, every day, before God, wherever I am.